US to Push for Tougher North Korea Sanctions at UN

 State-run news network KCNA said the test was of a hydrogen bomb to be delivered via a long-range intercontinental ballistic missile.

 South Korea said on Sunday it had indications North Korea was planning another ICBM test.
-Pyongyang fired medium-range missile over Japan last week.
+Pyongyang fired a medium-range missile over Japan last week.

 South Korean defense official Chang Kyung-soo told parliament the ICBM would be fired into the Pacific Ocean.
 He gave no timeframe for the possible test.